amooma/ruby-auf-schienen.de/en/03-ruby-introduction/03-chapter3.markdown

 >>
 ```

-Incidentally, you can omit the brackets when calling the method.
+You can omit the brackets when calling the method.

 ``` {.screen}
 >> three_times 'Hello World!'